helenadeus/guess/README.md

 # Sequence Guessing Game

-A React-based mathematical sequence guessing game that challenges players to identify patterns and predict the next number in various sequences.
+A mathematical sequence guessing game that challenges players to identify patterns and predict the next number in various sequences.
+The game can be run either as a React web application or Python streamlit.

 ## Installation